 These tiles come in many variations of style.
-They can look like wood shakes, clean edged contemporary shapes or European villa style roofing.
-This roof material, especially in concrete, can take on many styles and personalities.
+They can look like wood shakes, clean-edged contemporary shapes or European villa style roofing.
+This roofing material, especially in concrete, can take on many styles and personalities.

 - They are resistant to fire damage;

 - They are resistant to rot or insect damage;

 - They stand up to rain, snow or freezing and thawing cycles without damage;